StorjOld/metacore/README.md

     $ python setup.py test

-After the installation you can run the app with command `metacore` in the terminal:
+After the installation you can run the app with the command `metacore` in the terminal:

     $ metacore
     ...